 Request more information and get involved.

-Who owns and operates Presbyterian Homes & Family Services?
+Who owns and operates Presbyterian Homes & Family Services and the Family Alliance?

-While Presbyterian Homes & Family Services was originally founded by the Presbyterian Church, it is now and independent 501(c)(3) nonprofit organization.
-PHFS is a public charity and all contributions qualify as tax deductible as outlined by the Internal Revenue Service.
+While Presbyterian Homes & Family Services was originally founded by the Presbyterian Church, it is now an independent 501(c)(3) nonprofit organization.
+PHFS and the Family Alliance merged in July 2010.
+It is a public charity and all contributions qualify as tax deductible as outlined by the Internal Revenue Service.

 Who is eligible to receive help?

-Children and adults come to us from across the mid-Atlantic region.
+We help children, adults and families in communities throughout Virginia.
+We work with moms prenatally, infants, toddlers, children, teenagers and adults.
+We also work with the families of those we serve, especially those families who have adults in our residential care.
 We do not discriminate on gender, race, politics or faith.
 We provide services to people from all walks to life and provide help regardless of the ability to pay.

 What services are available?